The Exorcist: Believer: Casting

 Ellen Burstyn reprised her role as Chris MacNeil from the original film, with Leslie Odom Jr. co-starring as a father who tracks down Chris to help his possessed child.
 Ann Dowd, Lidya Jewett, Olivia Marcum and Okwui Okpokwasili were also cast.
 Raphael Sbarge joined the cast as a pastor.
 Jennifer Nettles has a "primary role" in the film.
 Helen Leahey was cast as the main voice of the demon.

-Linda Blair's cameo was filmed in secret and not in the script.
+Linda Blair's cameo appearance was filmed in secret and not in the script.
 The scene shows the first time Blair and Burstyn have communicated in years.
 Green stated: "I told Ellen that Linda had agreed to do this, and they were going to be reunited.
 It was just something that felt right, and Linda felt comfortable.
 She walked in, and the moment was shared by the dropped jaws of the crew.
 The camera operator was crying, didn't know what was happening!
 The moment that you see Linda take a knee and take her hand is the first time they'd communicated in many, many years.
 It was the first take".